 The fastest — and best — way to cut railroad ties is with a chainsaw.
+Yes, by far the best way to cut railroad ties is with a chainsaw.
+Though be aware it will take frequent sharpening.
+But overall, cutting railroad ties with a chainsaw is as easy as it gets.
 This method is demonstrated in this video:

 In the video, you’ll notice that the man cutting the railroad ties has the ties elevated off the ground — if you don’t do this, your chainsaw will hit the ground and kickback at you, which could result in injury.
 The key here is to go slow and use a kind of rocking motion when cutting.
 You may also want to enlist the help of a friend to hold the railroad ties, as seen in the video.
 This is not entirely necessary though.

 If you don’t have a chainsaw, you can use a circular saw and reciprocating saw to cut railroad ties, as seen in this video: